jackaudio/jackaudio.github.com/faq/comparing_jack.md

   the callback you write to process/generate data be executed in the context of the plugin host;
   JACK allows your callback to be executed within the context of your own application (if you wish to).
+* Virtual Audio Cable, VAC (Windows only):
+  Creates a set of virtual audio devices named "Virtual Cables", each consisting of a pair of the waveform input/output devices.
+Applications can send audio stream to an output side of a cable, and any other application can receive this stream from an input side.
+ASIO-compatible.